-The median cost for photography and videography business insurance in Florida is pretty close to the median cost you could expect to pay anywhere else in the United States.
-Most photographers and videographers can anticipate annual costs of:
+According to data from Insureon's small business customers, the median cost for photography and videography business insurance in Florida is close to the nationwide median.
+Photographers and videographers in Florida can anticipate annual costs of:

 That means for less than $2,000 a year, you can purchase comprehensive videographer or photographer insurance to protect your business.

-Insureon’s industry-leading technology helps photographers and videographers in Florida save time and money shopping for insurance by comparing policies from dozens of top U.S. carriers.
-Simply apply online and review quotes for the policies that best fit your business needs.
-Our insurance specialists are licensed in Florida and can answer your questions as you consider coverage.
+Insureon’s industry-leading technology helps photo and video professionals in Florida save time and money shopping for insurance by comparing policies from top U.S. carriers.
+Start a free online application to review quotes for the policies that best fit your business.
+Our insurance agents are licensed in Florida and can answer your questions as you consider coverage.

-To make the application go even quicker, have this information ready:
+To make the application go quicker, have this information ready:

-Apply for free photographer and videographer insurance quotes today.
+Apply for free photographer or videographer insurance quotes today.